U.S. News Rankings

 |Fall 2012 acceptance rate||6.6%|

 |SAT/ACT scores must be received by||January 1|

-The student-faculty ratio at Stanford University is 5:1, and the school has 68.9 percent of its classes with fewer than 20 students.
-The most popular majors at Stanford University include: Library Science; Multi/Interdisciplinary Studies; Engineering; Biological and Biomedical Sciences; and Physical Sciences.
-The average freshman retention rate, an indicator of student satisfaction, is 98.0 percent.
+The student-faculty ratio at Stanford University is 5:1, and the school has 68.2 percent of its classes with fewer than 20 students.
+The most popular majors at Stanford University include: Social Sciences; Engineering; Multi/Interdisciplinary Studies; Computer and Information Sciences and Support Services; and Physical Sciences.
+The average freshman retention rate, an indicator of student satisfaction, is 98 percent.

 |Student gender distribution|

 |Undergraduate men who are members of a fraternity|